Skip to content

 You must fulfill the prerequisites before proceeding.

-Due to specific security settings, use the curl utility within the elasticsearch containers for all following operations.
+Due to specific security settings, use the curl utility within the Elasticsearch containers for all following operations.
 For example, attach to the container in the pcs-elasticsearch-master stateful set:

 kubectl -n $NAMESPACE exec sts/pcs-elasticsearch-master -- /bin/bash